emmajanedrews/base-template/_posts/2018-03-22-the-benefits-of-choosing-a-team-to-sell-your-home.md

 The next slide after that illustrates how a team approach works.
 In this picture, everyone is working to their expertise as a team under one roof, thereby providing a solid foundation from which to sell your home.
 There is no “I” in team, and when you hire a team, you want to hire a good one.

 So, the next time you hire a Realtor, get started early and do your homework.
-Don’t hire a traditional company or a traditional Realtor just because they have signs in the lawn.
+Don’t hire a traditional company or a traditional Realtor just because they have signs on the lawn.
 Hire a team with an expert negotiator and marketer on staff.&nbsp;

 If you’d like to learn more about this topic, you’re invited to attend our next home selling seminar on April 7.
 To get all the details, visit **[www.homesellingsharks.com](http://www.homesellingsharks.com/)**.
 In the meantime, stay tuned for my next market report.&nbsp;